blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/ldap2.cs.md

 # Answer

-It is an LDAP Injection issue. 'userName' parameter is not being checked for any malicious LDAP chars and it is used in query directly.
-The attacker can inject LDAP special chars to bypass restrictions.
+It is an LDAP Injection issue. 'userName' parameter is not being checked for any malicious LDAP chars and used in query directly.
+The attacker can inject LDAP chars for exploitation.